-The carbon to value invested metric is used by TruCost to reflect how efficient companies are at creating shareholder value, relative to the carbon emissions produced.
-The following graph depicts the Fund's carbon to value invested journey against the benchmark, within the equity allocation, from 30 June 2019 to 30 November 2020.
-The Pension Fund has been benchmarked against the FTSE World Index.
+The carbon to value invested metric is used to reflect how efficient companies are at creating shareholder value, relative to the carbon emissions produced.
+The following graph depicts the Fund's carbon to value invested journey against the FTSE World Index, from 30 June 2019 to 31 December 2021.
+The weighted average carbon to value invested of the Fund has fallen by circa 40% during this time period.